kommurukalyan/Updated-Home-Management/README.md

 **database**
 ------------

- create a new instance in mysql workbench and create a new schema and after making it as a default schema, run the **db.schema.sql** file in workbench which automatically creates tables and stored procedures in the defined schema.
+ create a new instance in mysql workbench and create a new schema and after making it as a default schema, run the **db.schema.sql** file which is provided in the code, in workbench which automatically creates tables and stored procedures in the defined schema.

  Note:Please make sure the **db name , user and password** to be mentioned correctly in the way you created your schema in the backend code.